kmanpearl/7712_alignment_and_assembly/README.md

 # 7712_assembly_and_alignment

-This command assembles DNA sequence reads from a FASTA file.
+This command line program assembles DNA sequence reads from a FASTA file.
 The assembled contigs are then aligned againts a query sequence.
+There are two main components to this program.

 1. **Assembly:** A de Bruijn graph is created with k-1mers as nodes and kmers as directed edges.
 Then a depth-first-search is used to traverse the graph and find all possible paths between start and stop nodes.